aws-samples/searchable-encryption-dynamodb-howto/BeaconPOC/Demo.md

 1. Get Tickets last touched in the past 24 hours
 1. Get Projects by status, start and target date
 1. Get Projects by name
-1. Get Project History by date range
+1. Get time cards by date range
-1. Get Project History by role
+1. Get time cards by role
 1. Get Reservations by BuildingID
 1. Get Reservations by BuildingID and time range